 Connect with educators and scientists at this monthly seminar series for middle and high school science teachers focusing on recent developments in a guest scientist’s area of expertise, with particular emphasis on those aspects that are of greatest interest and significance to science teachers.

-Past speakers have included six Howard Hughes Medical Institute investigators, 33 members of the U.S. National Academy of Sciences, and five Nobel Laureates:
+Past speakers have included five Nobel Laureates (see below), six Howard Hughes Medical Institute investigators, 41 members of the U.S. National Academy of Sciences and two winners of the National Medal of Science.

 - Francis Crick, who discussed the mechanism of vision